How can I automate the RefreshCache operation on Storage Gateway?

 - Choose Save.

-To automate the RefreshCache operation using the Storage Gateway API, you can use the UpdateNFSFileShare API call or the UpdateSMBFileShare API call.
-For both API calls, you update the CacheAttributes parameter to automate the RefreshCache operation.
+To automate the RefreshCache operation using the Storage Gateway API, use the UpdateNFSFileShare API call or the UpdateSMBFileShare API call.
+For both API calls, you need to update the CacheAttributes parameter to automate the RefreshCache operation.

 To run RefreshCache at one point in time instead of automating the operation, see Why aren't changes on my Amazon S3 bucket showing on the Storage Gateway file share?